Home » Recipes » Breakfast » Muffins, Scones & Quick Breads » Orange Glazed Poppy Seed Bread

 total time: 1 hour 15 minutes

-This easy Orange Glazed Poppy Seed Bread is a simple quick bread recipe that's great for breakfast or a light dessert.
-It has the best homemade orange glaze on top!
+This easy quick bread recipe is wonderful for breakfast or a light dessert.
+It has the best orange glaze on top!

 Print